jyothirmai27/jyothirmai27/README.md

 - 👋 Hi, I’m @jyothirmai27
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently Machine Learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - jyothirmaivadlamudi50@gmail.com

 <!---
 jyothirmai27/jyothirmai27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.